 Your daily reads on everything digital

-Blockchain hackers stole nearly $1.3 billion in Q1 2022
+Blockchain hackers stole over $3.5 billion in 2022